-The Traceability Grants Program was announced under the Modernising Agricultural Trade initiative and it will run from 2019-20 to 2022‑23.
+The Traceability Grants Program was announced under the Modernising Agricultural Trade initiative and will run over two rounds from 2019-20 to 2022‑23.

 Applications for Round 2 of the Traceability Grants Program closed on 21 January 2021. $3 million (GST Exclusive) is available under Round 2 of the program for projects that will enhance supply chain traceability systems, and arrangements to support the export of Australia’s agricultural commodities.
 Projects funded under this program must be completed by 30 June 2023.

 Fourteen projects will be funded under Round 2.

 - Support industry projects that will enhance our agricultural supply chain traceability systems.
 This includes developing and trialling technologies that digitise information flow.

 - Provide an advantage for our exporters in overseas markets that will assist them to maintain their competitive edge.

 - Broad enhancement of the traceability systems that support our agricultural export supply chains, through projects with measurable outcomes.